MaikNoungoua/css-exercises_Maik-/flex/01-flex-center/README.md

 Yes the box was centered
 - Did you _only_ use flexbox to center it?
 No, I used margin but quickly realized when inspecting the element in chrome why it was not practical.
+So I ended up making a new commit with a solution that reflected what was expected by TOP.